WordPress WooCommerce Tutorial: Step-by-Step Guide

 WooCommerce Product Table

-You can explore the WooCommerce extension store, which includes both third-party and developer-created options for extending your store.
+You can explore the WooCommerce extension store, which includes third-party and developer-created options for extending your store.
 These extensions range from new shipping options to payment processors like Square and Amazon Pay.

 Wrap-Up